hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/tenant-onboarding-ext-iam.md

 }
 ```

-Inspecting the token of the response, there should be a new claim in the JWT payload called `authorization`.
+After inspecting the response token, a new claim named `authorization` should appear in the JWT payload.

 Example RPT payload (some fields omitted for readability)